 Why shale is good for mankind but bad for the US

 The last couple of years have been thrilling for the Natural Gas business.
-The single most exciting reversal was the US becoming a potential gas exporter after having enjoyed its position of the future biggest importer of LNG for many years.
-All that comes because a low yield and really very unlikely resource played havoc with the market – shale gas.
+The single most exciting reversal was the US becoming a potential gas exporter after having enjoyed its position as the future biggest importer of LNG for many years.
+All that comes because of a low yield and very unlikely resource played havoc with the market – shale gas.

 The rest is history by now.
 The US enjoys a new investment and energy boom because of its massive shale industry and everyone is happy but let’s pause for a minute.
 Is this a good thing for them?

 How can this be a bad thing you will say?
-Cheap energy, billions in investments in energy-hungry industries, millions of new jobs and an end to the economic crisis.
-This clearly is not a bad thing.
+Cheap energy, billions in investments in energy-hungry industries, millions of new jobs, and an end to the economic crisis.
+This is not a bad thing.
 Or is it?

 No – I direct my gaze at the US as a whole.
-As a country, an economic machine able to put bread and butter on the average citizens table and afford him a warm home in order to raise his offspring.
-Because that’s what really matters.
+As a country, an economic machine able to put bread and butter on the average citizen’s table and afford him a warm home to raise his offspring.
+Because that’s what matters.
 It’s jobs, its houses, its peanut butter sandwiches, its mortgages, its …

 But so it is for many other people of the world whose countries are still stuck in the quagmire.
 They sure are looking towards the US to lift them out of it.

 A crisis – or whatever else you like to call it – is not easily enjoyed.
 How can you enjoy something so bad, so negative?
 Well, in a sense this is possible.
-And you don’t have to be overly masochistic in nature.
+And you don’t have to be overly masochistic.

 Because most economic calamities change nature when a different prism is used to shine the light on it.
 One man’s toxic sludge is another man’s potpourri.

-A crisis can be seen as some sort of immune reaction by the underlying economy to deal with the nasty effects of something that is fundamentally wrong.
+A crisis can be seen as some sort of immune reaction by the underlying economy to deal with the nasty effects of something fundamentally wrong.
 The crisis causes pain but only this pain will make people and even countries change what needs to be changed.
 We don’t like change.
-We loath it.
-Some say we would rather die than changing something.
+We loathe it.
+Some say we would rather die than change something.
 Because we trust the crap we know much better than something potentially much better we don’t know.

 If calamities get bigger, then consequently they are the result of a lot of efforts to cover up the pain.
 Stashing up debt is such a pain reliever.
 Because spending money one does not own lets the country go on with its old, nasty ways for another while.

 Don’t get me wrong.
 I am a big shale gas fan.
-I am convinced that its doing more good to the country than a whole bunch of well meant green measures plus ten economic stimuli taken together.
+I am convinced that it’s doing more good to the country than a whole bunch of well-meaning green measures plus ten economic stimuli taken together.
 What can be wrong with putting money in people’s pockets and offering them a chance to live a decent life?

 The global effects of shale cannot be underestimated.
 What else has gotten Saudi princes so worried about their countries futures?
 What else has ever put a dent into the prospects of the Gazprom’s of the planet before?
 Sellers of oil and gas start to see the mess they are faced with.
 Their wares are just too expensive and the world has found a way to shun them and go for an alternative.
 It has ended this unbearable situation where sellers of hydrocarbons could make large industrial nations accept their every excess.